DinisCruz/Book_Generation_Z_Developer/content/3.technologies/content/books.md

 weight: 10
 ---

+I love books, the ‘real world’ physical ones, the [BookBook](https://medium.com/r/?url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DMOXQo7nURs0)(s).
+Not the digital alternatives who are a shadow of a book and are not good technologies to consume knowledge.

 I love books, and for a while I too had the a guilty feeling of 'holding on to legacy technology', as the world moved into consuming more and more digital content (including digital books).

 For reference I buy hundreds of books per year and spend far too much money than I should on books.
 Have I read them all, no of course not!
 Have I found amazing books to read every year that improved my skills and knowledge, absolutely yes!!!
 The reason I buy so many books (multiple per topic) is because until I start reading them, I don't know which one is perfect (at that moment in time)